-Actions to modify risks) By When By Who Gap Update 5 Implement the EDI framework as part of NHS England EDI plan (including new Leadership Behaviour Toolkit) Extended Dec '25 To align with NHS England EDI Improvement Plan LH Control Executive EDI objectives have been set and agreed through Remuneration and Nominations Committee.
+A Actions (1 o modify risks) By When By Who Gap Update Implement the EDI framework as part of NHS England EDI plan (including new Leadership Behaviour Toolkit) Extended Dec '25 To align with NHS England EDI Improvement Plan LH Executive EDI objectives have been set and agreed through Remuneration and Nominations Committee.
 The Leadership Behaviour Toolkit has been developed and is being socialised.
-6 Update the Equality Inclusion and Human Rights Policy (Reference CP24) Complete LH Control Equality Inclusion and Human Rights Policy (Reference CP24) has been fully approved.
+Update the Equality Inclusion and Human Rights Policy (Reference CP24) Complete LH Control Equality Inclusion and Human Rights Policy (Reference CP24) has been fully approved.